JaceDaDorito/ROR2-Slipstream/Slipstream/Packages/RoR2MultiplayerHLAPI/README.md

 ### Why not use the original HLAPI package.

-* Not only does the original package force a dependency on mono.cecil, which makes it impossible to work with bepinex, havint he original HLAPI package will cause issues with certain structs such as SkillFamilies or DCCS.
+* Not only does the original package force a dependency on mono.cecil, which makes it impossible to work with bepinex, having the original HLAPI package will cause issues with certain structs such as SkillFamilies or DCCS.

 ### Anything i should be aware of?